KelvinLi2020/P_wiki/FailureDetector-program.md

 may be dequeued but `TIMEOUT` and `PONG` may not.

-P allows programmers to write assertions in code blocks to express invariants on state local to a machine.
+P allows programmers to write assertions in code blocks to express invariants on a state local to a machine.
-It is often useful to be able to write assertions about state across machines in a program.
+It is often useful to be able to write assertions about states across machines in a program.
 P provides monitors to write such specifications.
-Consider the problem of specifying that the difference in the number of `PING` events sent to any node can never be three more than the number of `PONG` events sent by it.
+Consider the problem of specifying a property that the difference in the number of `PING` events sent to any node can never be three more than the number of `PONG` events sent by it.
 We can code this specification using the state machine `Safety`.
 This machine maintains the difference between the number of `PING` and `PONG` events per node in a map and asserts that this number can be at most three.
-A specification state machine must explicitly mention the events monitored by it.
+A specification state machine must explicitly mention the events observed by it.
-For example, the `Safety` specification monitors `M_PING` and `PONG` events.
+For example, the `Safety` specification observes `M_PING` and `PONG` events.
-An event sent from one machine to another using the `send` statment is automatically routed to any specification that monitors it.
+An event sent from one machine to another using the `send` statement is automatically routed to any specification that observes it.
-Although monitored events are most commonly program events sent from one state machine to another, sometimes it is important to introduce events specifically for the purpose of monitoring.
+Although observedd events are most commonly represent program events sent from one state machine to another, sometimes it is important to introduce events specifically for the purpose of observing.
 The event `M_PING` is such an event.
-This event is generated by the failure detector using the statment `monitor M_PING, nodes[i]` right before it sends a `PING` event to `nodes[i]`.
+This event is generated by the failure detector using the statement `monitor M_PING, nodes[i]` right before it sends a `PING` event to `nodes[i]`.
-Unlike the `PING` event whose payload is the identifier of the failure detector, the payload of the `M_PING` event is the identifier of the target node.
+Unlike the `PING` event, whose payload is the identifier of the failure detector, the payload of the `M_PING` event is the identifier of the target node.
 Using the payloads of `M_PING` and `PONG`, the `Safety` machine is able to implement its per-node check.